akrishta/akrishta305/README.md

 ### Data scientist and particularly interested in the intersection of data science and healthcare👋

-Expertise in solving real-world business problems.
-Have extensive experience in building product, data Science and data Analytics in healthtech space
+Expertise in solving real-world business problems, with a passion for fast-paced environments.
+Have extensive experience in building product, data Science and data Analytics in healthtech space in Germany, Netherlands and India.

 <!--
 **akrishta305/akrishta305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.